Today (July 24th) marks the completion of our last three months’ development and the release of NGINX Plus Release 4 (R4).

 If you’re running NGINX Plus, we strongly encourage you to update to Release 4 as soon as possible.
 You’ll pick up a number of fixes and improvements, and it will help us to help you if you need to raise a support ticket.
 Installation and upgrade instructions can be found at the NGINX Plus customer portal.

-If you’ve not tried NGINX Plus, please start your 30‑day free trial and learn how NGINX Plus can help you scale out and deliver your applications.
+If you’ve not tried NGINX Plus, start your free 30-day trial today and learn how NGINX Plus can help you scale out and deliver your applications.